Academic Advising

 Counseling

-The Pacific Counseling Office promotes the psychological health and well-being of the FPU community.
+The Pacific Counseling Center promotes the psychological health and well-being of the FPU community.
 Students are viewed as dynamic individuals who are in the process of becoming the people God created them to be.
 Academic success is facilitated by psychological health, and counseling services are available for enrichment, growth, and healing.

 Psychological Services